Stable laws for random dynamical systems: A Poisson Point Process Approach to random and sequential dynamical systems

 \begin{rem} In some cases the convergence $N_n \dto N_{(\alpha)}$ does not hold, but one has convergence of the marginals, $N_n((0,1] \times \cdot) \dto N_{(\alpha)}((0,1] \times \cdot)$.
 In this case, although unable to obtain a functional stable law convergence of type (C), we can in some settings prove the convergence to a stable law for the Birkhoff sums (convergence of type (B)).

-In particular, we are unable to prove $N_n^\omega \dto N_{(\alpha)}$ for the case of random intermittent maps, Example~\ref{intermittent}.
-On the other hand, in the setting of random uniformly expanding maps of Example~\ref{beta}, we use the spectral gap to show that $N_n^\omega \dto N_{(\alpha)}$, and then obtain the functional stable limit law. \end{rem}
+In particular, we are unable to prove $N_n^\omega \dto N_{(\alpha)}$ for the case of random intermittent maps.
+On the other hand, in the setting of random uniformly expanding maps we use the spectral gap to show that $N_n^\omega \dto N_{(\alpha)}$, and then obtain the functional stable limit law. \end{rem}

 The next statement is \cite[Lemma 2.2, part (2)]{TK-dynamical}, which follows from \cite[Theorem~3.2]{TK}.
 Again, the measure does not have to be invariant.

 \begin{thm}[Stable limit law, {\cite[Lemma 2.2]{TK-dynamical}}] For $\alpha\in(0,2)$, consider an observable $\phi$ on the probability measure $\mu$, and $c_\alpha(\epsilon)$ given by \eqref{eq:c_alpha}.